 - Each team is allowed to bring an unlimited number of textbooks and reference material items, and computers.
 Reference material items are defined as any form of notes, compendiums /readers, collections of articles and the like.

 - The presentation is not to be discussed with or shown to any non-team member.
-This includes but is not limited to faculty, advisors, staff, ambassadors, hosts and fellow students.
+This includes faculty, advisors, staff, ambassadors, hosts and fellow students.

 - In addition to the presentation slides, each team is required to hand in a list of sources of all materials used in preparing the long case.
 Please be aware that all external IP-based communication is being monitored.
 All mobile phones/smart phones must be handed in to competition representatives during case preparations.